akka/alpakka/docs/src/main/paradox/jms.md

 : @@snip [snip](/jms/src/test/java/akka/stream/alpakka/jms/javadsl/JmsConnectorsTest.java) { #run-flexi-flow-producer }

-There are two implementations: One envelope type containing a messages to send to Jms, and one envelope type containing only values to pass through:
+There are two implementations: One envelope type containing a messages to send to Jms, and one envelope type containing only values to pass through.
+This allows messages to flow without producing any new messages to Jms.
+This is primarily useful when committing offsets back to Kakfa, or when acknowledging Jms messages after sending the outcome of processing them back to Jms.

 Scala
 : @@snip [snip](/jms/src/test/scala/akka/stream/alpakka/jms/scaladsl/JmsConnectorsSpec.scala) { #run-flexi-flow-pass-through-producer }